MohammedAly22/JudgerAI/README.md

 After training the above 5 models and saving the best model combination that performs well on the testing set, we have made a simple step of **ensemble learning** between models to give the most accurate prediction, and this was done by simply using **voting** between models on the winner of a specific case.

 # Additional
-For a more detailed explanation of **JudgerAI** and to see the results of its models in much more detail, please, go to the [documentation]() file to see a detailed explanation of the powerful legal assistant "JudgerAI", Thanks.
+For a more detailed explanation of **JudgerAI** and to see the results of its models in much more detail, please, go to each model's notebook to see a detailed explanation of the powerful legal assistant "JudgerAI", Thanks.